 Lymph fluid contains cells called lymphocytes.
-These are a type of white blood cell that help the body fight infection and disease.
+These are a type of white blood cell that helps the body fight infection and disease.

-SLL is essentially the same condition as a type of leukaemia called chronic lymphocytic leukaemia (CLL).
-The only difference is that in SLL, at diagnosis the abnormal B-cells are in lymph nodes but not in the blood.
-Whereas in CLL, at diagnosis there are abnormal B-cells in the blood.
+SLL is the same condition as a type of leukaemia called chronic lymphocytic leukaemia (CLL).
+The only difference is that people with SLL have abnormal B-cells in their lymph nodes but not in their blood when they are diagnosed.
+And people with CLL have abnormal B-cells in their blood when they are diagnosed.

-It’s not uncommon for a person to be diagnosed with SLL but for doctors to start calling their condition CLL if the number of white blood cells in their blood (white cell count) rises.
+You may be diagnosed with SLL first, but doctors may later start calling your condition CLL if the number of white blood cells in your blood (white cell count) rises.
 This is nothing to be alarmed about and doesn’t mean the disease has changed or ‘transformed’ in any way.

 The causes of small lymphocytic lymphoma are unknown.
 Like all cancers, it's not infectious and cannot be passed on to other people.